Secondary Source Disclaimer

 heart of democracy

-KenyaTally was created to change this.
-We collect, clean, normalize, and publish election data in accessible, interactive formats — so that voters, journalists, researchers, civil society, and even political parties can understand Kenya's electoral landscape.
+Comprehensive, machine-readable election data at all administrative levels has historically been difficult to access.
+KenyaTally collects, normalizes, and publishes election data in accessible interactive formats — so that voters, journalists, researchers, and civil society can understand Kenya's electoral landscape.

 Independence